Brazil: Private Equity

 Private equity funds under CADE’s new antitrust regime

 The merger review process of transactions involving investment funds is not a new subject to CADE and raises important challenges.
-Indeed, the focus of the antitrust authority is to identify who is taking the commercial decisions of the different funds and at what degree relevant information of the invested companies are shared.
+Indeed, the focus of the antitrust authority is to identify who is taking the commercial decisions of the different funds and to what extent relevant information of the invested companies is shared.

-As anticipated, CADE has been looking for criteria that would clarify whether investment funds’ transactions should be subject to merger control review.
-This is not a simple task.
-On one hand, the revoked regime did not provide legal certainty in this regard.
+As anticipated, CADE had been looking for criteria that would clarify whether investment funds’ transactions should be subject to merger control review.
+This was not a simple task.
+On the one hand, the revoked regime did not provide legal certainty in this regard.
 On the other, those transactions are, in many cases, carried out by investment vehicles located outside Brazil, which are part of complex corporate structures.

-As a result, one challenging question faced by both the authorities and practitioners when assessing whether a given transaction triggers the need of an antitrust filing in Brazil was how to define the concept of economic group applying to investment funds for the purposes of assessing the turnover threshold established in the Antitrust Law.
+As a result, one challenging question faced by both the authorities and practitioners when assessing whether a given transaction triggers the need for an antitrust filing in Brazil was how to define the economic group applying to investment funds for the purposes of assessing the turnover threshold established in the Antitrust Law.

 This question, although simple at a first glance, was never properly answered under the revoked antitrust regime.
 In some cases, CADE decided to look to the quotaholders of the funds; in others, the concern seemed to be within the portfolio companies, while the manager always played an important role in the analysis.
 The relevant influence was always the focus of the analysis.

-However, following the approval of the new Antitrust Law – which remains silent in this regard – CADE had the chance to address the controversial discussion by means of the creation of a new and more objective disposition.
+However, following the approval of the new Antitrust Law – which is silent in this regard – CADE had the chance to address the controversial discussion by means of the creation of a new and more objective disposition.
 This is the context in which CADE’s Resolution No. 2, of 29 May 2012 (CADE Resolution 2/2012) was amended.
 At that time, CADE decided to adopt an approach whereby the concept of an economic group of investment funds was defined as broadly as possible.
+However, Resolution 9 has changed this concept significantly.
+Before, there was a single criteria for defining an economic group used both for calculating the turnover of the group (to verify the filing thresholds) and for filling out the filing form and providing information to CADE.
+With the new rules in place, there are now two different criteria, as further detailed below.

 Investment fund economic groups

-For the purpose of defining the concept of economic groups in general, and not only as regards investment funds, CADE Resolution 2/2012 establishes as follows:
+For the purpose of defining the concept of economic groups in general, and not only as regards investment funds, CADE Resolution 2/2012 as amended by Resolution 9/2014 establishes as follows:

-- companies that are under a joint control, internal or external; and
+I – the companies under common control, either internal or external; and

-- companies in which any of the companies considered in item ‘I’ above hold, directly or indirectly, at least 20% of the voting or total corporate capital.
+II – the companies where any of the companies in item I holds, either directly or indirectly, at least twenty percent (20%) of the voting or total capital.

-With respect to investment funds, CADE’s Resolution 2/2012 defines as follows:
+With respect to investment funds, CADE’s Resolution 2/2012 as amended by Resolution 9/2014 defines as follows:

-- the quotaholders that hold directly or indirectly more than 20% of the quotas of at least one of the funds in item ‘I’; and
+• the groups of the quotaholders that hold, directly or indirectly, more than 20 per cent of the quotas of the funds involved in the transaction;

 The turnover thresholds and private equity groups